jonnonz1/nz-statute-book/acts/public/2025/nga-hapu-o-ngati-ranginui-claims-settlement-act-2025.md

 This Act is the Ngā Hapū o Ngāti Ranginui Claims Settlement Act 2025.

 ### 2 Commencement
-This Act comes into force on the day after Royal assent.
+This Act comes into force on 22 May 2025.

 ## Part 1 — Preliminary matters and settlement of historical claims